HUD Rule on Mixed-Status Familes in Housing

 - The ineligible family members are either the head of household’s spouse, or children or parent of the spouse or head of household

-- Families may be eligible to stay in their housing for up to 18 months after the rule takes affect if there is no other comparable affordable housing to move to, but the family would still have to submit their immigration status information to SAVE even if they know they will eventually move.
+- Families may be eligible to stay in their housing for up to 18 months after recertification if there is no other comparable affordable housing to move to.

 Is the rule in effect yet?